 “We started all this with no instructions from the top to set this up.
 This was a creative bottom up initiative started by young AU and EU staff members, in what you could call ‘start-up mode’.
 This is proof that small efforts coupled with tenacity within big systems can generate far-reaching ripples.”

 Lessons learned for future initiatives

-What started as an impossible idea for Constantinesco has now given him, and those involved, hope to push forward by institutionalising this pilot initiative with, if possible, the launch of new hubs.
-However, before making such a move, he imparts his knowledge on some five key lessons for future initiatives.
+What started as an impossible idea for Constantinesco has now given him and those involved hope of pushing forward by institutionalising this pilot initiative with the launch of new hubs.
+However, before making such a move, he imparts his knowledge on some key lessons for future initiatives.

 “Expand the pool of youth implicated.
 Make sure to adequately align the knowledge and experience of different age groups for different phases.
 Make them think in concrete terms by promoting a solution focused approach.
 Grant them decision making powers, particularly on the use of funds.
 And make it sexy & fun so that everyone craves being apart it!”

 With that said, Constantinesco parts with one last recommendation that he believes makes all the difference.